UP assembly: Azam Khan skips session for second consecutive day | Politics

 Senior Samajwadi Party leader Azam Khan skipped Uttar Pradesh assembly proceedings for the second day in a row on Tuesday amid speculation of a rift between him and party president Akhilesh Yadav.

+When asked whether he will ride in some other boat, Khan, carrying on in a cryptic manner, said, ''Let some eligible boat come to me.
+So far, my 'jazz' (ship) has been enough.''
+According to some party sources, Khan has been angling to send his lawyer, Kapil Sibal, to the Rajya Sabha on an SP ticket.

+When asked about it, he said, ''It is his right.
+Whichever party sends him there, it will be an honor for that party too.
+I will be the happiest if he is sent.''
+Asked whether he will be less displeased with the party if it sends Sibal to RS, Khan said he was too weak to be displeased with anyone. ''I am not in a position to be in displeasure with anyone.
+I am an ill and weak person.''
+When asked whether SP founder Mulayam Singh Yadav contacted him in the past two days since he was in Lucknow, Khan said, ''I cannot comment on such a big personality.''
 Khan had on Monday evening met Pragatisheel Samajwadi Party Lohia (PSPL) founder Shivpal Yadav at his residence and discussed various issues.

-PSPL spokesperson Deepak Mishra told PTI, ''Yes both the leaders had met on Monday evening."
+PSPL spokesperson Deepak Mishra confirmed the meeting to PTI.
 He, however, did not divulge details of the meeting.

-Sources suggest that Khan wants his lawyer, Kapil Sibal, to be sent to Rajya Sabha on an SP ticket.
-However, there is no official confirmation in this regard either from Khan's side or from any SP leaders.
+There has been no official confirmation on Sibal's nomination for RS either by Khan or by any SP leader.

 Sibal, who is representing Khan in the Supreme Court, was elected to the RS on a Congress ticket from Uttar Pradesh with the help of SP in 2016.